officiallysingh/spring-boot-problem-handler/README.md

 ## Customizations
 ### Customize error response
-The error response is totally customizable by defining a bean of type [**`ErrorResponseBuilder`**](src/main/java/com/ksoot/problem/core/ErrorResponseBuilder.java) demonstrated as follows
+The error response is totally customizable by defining a bean of type [**`ErrorResponseBuilder`**](src/main/java/com/ksoot/problem/core/ErrorResponseBuilder.java) demonstrated as follows.
-* If it is required to customize the error response attribute names, it can be done by implementing custom serialization for `ProblemDetail` using Jackson Mixin
+* If it is required to customize the error response attribute names, it can be done by implementing custom serialization for `ProblemDetail` using Jackson Mixin.
 * Define custom error response class as follows.
 ```java
 @Getter